Tommy Moore (golfer)

+Early life and amateur career

-Moore was born in New Orleans, Louisiana.
-He had a decorated junior golf career, ranking #1 in the Junior Golf World Rankings in 1980 (Golf Digest).
+In 1962, Moore was born in New Orleans, Louisiana.
+He had a decorated junior golf career and was ranked #1 in the Junior Golf World Rankings in 1980 by Golf Digest.

 Moore played college golf at Oklahoma State where he was a teammate of Scott Verplank, Willie Wood, and Philip Walton.
-He won two events and was an All-American in 1982, 1983 and 1984 and helped his team win the NCAA Championship in 1983.
-He was also the program's 1st Academic All-American in 1984.
+He won two events.
+He was also an All-American in 1982, 1983 and 1984 and helped his team win the NCAA Championship in 1983.

+Professional career

-Moore played on the PGA Tour in 1990, 1991, and 1994.
+In 1984, Moore turned pro.
+He played on the PGA Tour in 1990, 1991, and 1994.
 His best finish was a T4th at the 1990 Buick Southern Open.
-He also played on the Ben Hogan Tour/Nike Tour (now Web.com Tour) from 1991 to 1993.
-His best finish was a win at the 1993 Nike Boise Open.
+He also played on the PGA Tour's developmental tour from 1991 to 1993.
+He won the 1993 Nike Boise Open.

 After retiring from tournament golf, Moore worked as a teaching professional at English Turn Golf and Country Club in New Orleans.

+Death and legacy

-Moore died in 1998 at age 35 of a rare blood disease diagnosed as primary amyloidosis.
+In 1998, Moore died at age the age of 35 from a rare blood disease diagnosed as primary amyloidosis.

 The Tommy Moore Memorial Junior Golf Championship is held annually in conjunction with the All-State Sugar Bowl.
 The event is presented by the Kelly Gibson Foundation.

+Awards and honors

+Moore earned All-American honors three times at Oklahoma State: in 1982, 1983 and 1984.
+Moore was also the university's first Academic All-American during his senior year.